-- 1. Come to consensus on City Vision and Strategic Goals - 2.
-Come to consensus on SWOTs and Conclusion - 3.
-Come to consensus on the Focus Areas for Town Plan moving forward - 4.
-Schedule the first Focus Area for the October 5, 2022 meeting
+- 1. Confirm final consensus on City Vision and Strategic Goals - 2.
+Confirm final consensus on SWOTs and Conclusion - 3.
+Confirm final consensus on the Focus Areas for Town Plan moving forward

 Vision

 Shavano Park strives to be the premier community in Bexar County, preserving and celebrating its natural setting and small town traditions amid the surrounding area's urban growth.